cvicens/gramola-project-guides/create-mobile-app.md

 In simple/rough terms, you code your app using [Dart](https://dart.io), and Flutter takes your code and compiles it (along with the UI components) and generates a binary for iOS or Android.

-Go [here](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514) for a nice article about what's Flutter.
+Go [here](https://hackernoon.com/whats-revolutionary-about-flutter-946915b09514) for a nice article about what Flutter is.

 #### What's Dart?
 Dart is a OO language, similar to others, Java, C++, C#, TypeScript, ... it supports asynchronous programming through language features and APIs that use Future and Stream objects, and more importantly Dart can be: